 GRACE is contributes to the development, articulation, and protection of a high quality standard of care for capital counsel and mitigation specialists by developing and presenting our unique, skills-based, mitigation bootcamps for attorneys, investigators and mitigation specialists across the U.S.

-Check out GRACE's Video at The Giving Library:
+Check out GRACE's Video and Giving Library Page!

 May 2012: GRACE secures a new hearing for Louisiana death row inmate Todd Wessinger... read more.